mcansh/trmml.github.io/about.md

 About
 =====
 I write a blog here.
-I also have social networks that I'm kind of a part of but I'm trying to stay away from them for now.
-I hope you understand.
+I also have social networks that I'm kind of a part of but I'm trying to stay away from stuff like Twitter for now.
+I'm a fan of media tracking social networks, for some reason.
+Hopefully you understand.

 I'm a 16 year-old developer (hardly) and designer (barely).
 Hard on myself, yes.
 I'm also extremely modest.
 I don't know what else to write for this paragraph.